 - Carry a simple first aid kit if you are going off the beaten track.

-- Make sure you pre plan your trip and also ask locals and other travellers for their tips on places to go and where to eat (much cheaper and better than the tourist traps).
-Don’t regret missing a place you wish your had visited.
+- Pre-plan your trip and also ask locals and other travellers for their tips on places to go and where to eat (much cheaper and better than the tourist traps).
+There are lots of on line reviews you can check, eg TripAdvisor/Google.
+Don’t regret missing a place you wish you had visited.

 Money / Bank Cards

-- Check that your expiry date isn’t up during your travel dates.
+- Check your expiry date isn’t up during your travel dates.

-- Always advise your bank when you are going abroad so your transactions aren’t blocked.
-This can now be done online with many banks.
+- Advise your bank where necessary when you are going abroad so your transactions aren’t blocked.
+This can now be done online with many.

 - Don’t have one person carrying all the cash & cards.
 Split between you in case of loss or theft.

 If you have any travel tips you feel would be useful for me or others, please get in touch.